alanmitchell/mini-monitor/docs/source/software.rst

 Linux computer.
 On a Windows PC it will show up as a drive labeled ``boot``.
 There are some configuration files on this partition that need attention before running the Mini-Monitor.

-Although these files are useable on a Windows PC, they are text files that use the line-ending format ("\n") used on Linux computers.
+Although these files are usable on a Windows PC, they are text files that use the line-ending format ("\n") used on Linux computers.
 It is important to preserve that type of line-ending when editing the files.
 The standard Notepad program that comes with the Windows Operating System